d3x0r/STFRPhysics/QuantizedProbability.md

 ## GHZ Experiment

 This test passes through a polarizer to align first within 90 degrees, and then tests with the same alignment detector and two other detectors at 45 degrees.
-The assumed correlation is that measuring with the center detector aligns the reults for the other detectors.
+The assumed correlation is that measuring with the center detector aligns the results for the other detectors.
 This does not happen with 100% chance but  [However, we experimentally observed such terms with a fraction of 0.87 +/-0.04  (Fig. 4c), which violates the local realistic](https://web.physics.ucsb.edu/~quopt/ghz.pdf).

 GHZ QM predcition - 100% (?)

-GHZ LHV Prediction - 66%+16% = 83.33%  (if the experiemental result is 0.87 minus 0.4, that's 0.83; and within the error bars).
+GHZ LHV Prediction - 66%+16% = 83.33%  (if the experiemental result is 0.87 minus 0.04, that's 0.83; and within the error bars).

 ## CHSH Experiment